Not Feeling Good Enough About My Body

 Also, it is important to remember that focusing on the end goal (a better body) and not the steps that will get you there is a mistake.
 Instead, you should put your intention on the healthy acts, not the outcomes.
 Knowing that you are giving your body the nutrients and exercise it needs will help you to realize you are working toward your body's best state of being.
 And that should make you feel terrific about yourself and the amazing things your body can do when you take care of it.

-Which brings us back to what is really beautiful, confidence and joy.
+True beauty—what is really beautiful—is confidence and joy.
 Watch out for body image issues that deteriorate your quality of life.
-If your lack of confidence is interfering with your ability to go to work, bond with people close to you, or participate in activities with family or friends, you may benefit from talking to a professional therapist.
+If your lack of confidence is interfering with your ability to go to work, bond with people close to you, or participate in activities with family or friends, you may benefit from talking to a professional.
 Remember that you and only you have the power to change your life.